 Although virtual reality has seen some application in the events business over the last several years, augmented reality is now all the rage.
 Virtual reality (VR) may be a great event tool, especially regarding virtual tours and gamification.
 In contrast to virtual reality, augmented reality modifies your view of the actual world by adding computer-generated sensory input, such as audio and video, to the existing surroundings.
 Through AR, it is possible to generate interactive maps of the venue, better product demos, and new ways for attendees to connect and participate in the event.

-The appearance of events is being drastically altered by digital signage.
+Digital signage is changing the face of events.
 Event organizers may now use dynamic, attention-grabbing information presentation methods, such as huge LED installations and scrolling advertisements, instead of the static, set content of posters, billboards, and signage.
 Attending an expo or conference may be a very different experience when information can be updated in real-time and material is presented in ways that engage the audience.

-Likewise, with event signage wayfinding, you can guide guests to the many spots they need to be at your event using interactive digital signage.
+Likewise, with event wayfinding signage, you can guide guests to the many spots they need to be at your event using interactive digital signage.
 Planning beforehand is essential for navigating large and intricate settings.
 The same holds for letting visitors know which courses are currently held in each region.

 Enhancing the live event experience